tytydraco/yessleep/out/Pt_2__We_moved_into_a_new_house_but_something_isnt_right.md

 I put the car in park and turned to look at Audrey.

 "I guess we're doing this.
 Just going to seal it up and hope for the best."
 I told her.
 "What other options do we really have?"
-She asked.

 "I don't know.
 Maybe we could call some kind of paranormal investigators.
 I'm sure they'd love this."
 She answered.